gnuradio/newsched/dev_tutorial/02_Basics.md

 }
 ```

-SPDlog has a convenient arguments list interface to its logging objects which are wrapped into these global functions to be more compatible with legacy GNU Radio.  `TODO: make the upper case macros wrap these functions so they can be conditionally compiled`
+SPDlog has a convenient arguments list interface to its logging objects which are wrapped into these global functions to be more compatible with legacy GNU Radio.

 ## Preferences